oaljoundi/CBL-Mariner/docs/index.md

 	pip3 install –-upgrade pip
 	pip3 install az.cli

-Mariner is available to you through the Azure Marketplace.
 You can start a Mariner VM using az-cli commands as follows.
+[The above section discusses Az-CLI as well, so this might be confusing]

 First, you need to authenticate the command line interface with the azure services.
 To do so execute the following command and follow instructions: